 Copyright © 2020 British Slot Car Racing Association All rights reserved

 The earliest national model car racing association that has a part in our story is

-by the driver, once set off they ran at a constant power setting -
+not controlled by the driver, once set off they ran at a constant power setting -

 Electric Rail Guided Racing